yogeshnile/covid-19-india-data-analysis/README.md

 <a href="https://imgur.com/dlGGnyG"><img src="https://i.imgur.com/dlGGnyG.png" title="source: imgur.com" /></a>

-## Contributing
+## Bug / Feature Request :man_technologist:
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/yogeshnile/covid-19-india-data-analysis/issues/new) by including your search query and the expected result.

-Please make sure to update tests as appropriate.
+If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/yogeshnile/covid-19-india-data-analysis/issues/new).
+Please include sample queries and their corresponding results.

 ## Connect with me! 🌐
 Known on internet as **Yogesh Nile**